ZecHub/zechub/site/usingzec/wallets.md

 ---

-## Mobile Shielded Wallets

-Mobile shielded wallets are wallets on mobile phones that support shielded Zcash addresses (z-addrs) and encrypted memos.

-## Mobile Shielded Wallets w/ Auto-Shielding
+## Mobile Wallets

-Mobile Auto-shielding wallets are the same as above except when transparent funds are recieved, the wallet automatically moves the funds into a shielded address.
+Mobile wallets allow you access you Zcash anywhere and on the go

-## Transparent Wallets
+## Desktop Wallets

-Transparent wallets are wallets that only support transparent addresses.
-These wallets are similar to bitcoin wallets and thus offer the least amount of privacy protection.
+Desktop wallets are downloadable apps that can operate from Windows, MacOS, Linux, etc. These apps allow users to interact with ZEC on their desktop devices.

 ## Hardware Wallets

 Hardware wallets are known for their security.
 These wallets store funds offline.
 Hardware wallets currently only support transparent addresses.
 Users must make a security and privacy tradeoff when using hardware wallets.

-## Desktop Wallets

-Desktop wallets are downloadable apps that can operate from Windows, MacOS, Linux, etc. These apps allow users to interact with ZEC on their desktop devices.

 ## Web Wallets

 Web wallets are wallets that you can access from your web browser.
 They give a users a web interface to interact with their funds.

+## Web Exstentions

+Browser wallets are web applications that let you interact with your account directly in the browser

 ## Full Node Wallets